Utah Leopold Conservation Award Seeks Nominees

 “Recipients of this award are examples of how Aldo Leopold’s land ethic is alive and well today.
 Their dedication to conservation shows how individuals can improve the health of the land while producing food and fiber,” said Kevin McAleese, Sand County Foundation President and CEO.

-The Leopold Conservation Award Program in Utah is made possible thanks to the generous support of American Farmland Trust, Utah Farm Bureau Federation, Western AgCredit, Utah Cattlemen’s Association, Sand County Foundation, Producers Livestock Marketing Association, The Nature Conservancy in Utah, Utah Association of Conservation Districts, Utah Department of Agriculture and Food, Utah Wool Growers Association, and CKP Insurance.
+The Leopold Conservation Award Program in Utah is made possible thanks to the generous support of American Farmland Trust, Utah Farm Bureau Federation, Western AgCredit, Utah Cattlemen’s Association, Sand County Foundation, Utah Department of Natural Resources, CKP Insurance, Producers Livestock Marketing Association, The Nature Conservancy in Utah, Utah Association of Conservation Districts, and Utah Department of Agriculture and Food.

 For more information on the award, visit www.leopoldconservationaward.org.

-American Farmland Trust is the only national organization that takes a holistic approach to agriculture, focusing on the land itself, the agricultural practices on the land, and the farmers and ranchers who do the work.
+AMERICAN FARMLAND TRUST is the only national organization that takes a holistic approach to agriculture, focusing on the land itself, the agricultural practices on the land, and the farmers and ranchers who do the work.
 AFT launched the conservation agriculture movement and continues to raise public awareness through its No Farms, No Food message.
-Since its founding in 1980, AFT has helped permanently protect over 6.5 million acres of agricultural lands, advanced environmentally sound farming practices on millions of additional acres, and supported thousands of farm families. www.farmland.org
+Since its founding in 1980, AFT has helped permanently protect over 6.8 million acres of agricultural lands, advanced environmentally sound farming practices on millions of additional acres, and supported thousands of farm families. www.farmland.org

+THE UTAH FARM BUREAU FEDERATION is the largest general farm and ranch organization in the state with more than 34,000 member families.
 Its mission is to inspire all Utah families to connect, succeed and grow through the miracle of agriculture.
-It strives to bring value to every citizen and community through love of God, family, country, and the land through political action, educational and informational means.>span class="CharAttribute3"> www.utahfarmbureau.org.
+It strives to bring value to every citizen and community through love of God, family, country, and the land through political action, educational and informational means. www.utahfarmbureau.org.